Jsakkos/mkv-episode-matcher/README.md

 ```

 ### CLI Mode
 You can also use the Command Line Interface (CLI) for automation.
+Make sure to run the command from the root directory of the repository or your home directory, not the show directory.

 ```bash
 # Match a folder